The Management

 highly unique.
 Assessing candidates to run a semiconductor plant

 oversee an animation studio.
-A fast-growth start-up will need
+A fast growing start-up company will need

-very different management skills than a long established institution,
+very different management skills than a long established one,

-even though they may be competing in the same industry.
-Within
+even if they may be in the same industry.

-the same organization, most would agree that the CFO needs very disimilar aptitudes than the
+would agree that the CFO needs to possess very different

-clear that candidates for senior management positions are clever and
+As well, it should be clear that candidates for senior

-interviews.
-You can bet they will use their experience to their
+as a successful leader.
+You can bet they will use their

 How Many Interviews?